apache/camel-website/content/blog/2023/05/camel-debezium-quarkus/index.md

 Debezium is a distributed, event-driven data change platform used to capture data changes in database systems and send them to other systems in real time so that applications can respond to all database insertions, updates and deletions made by other applications.
 Debezium can connect to a variety of database systems, including MySQL, PostgreSQL, MongoDB, SQL Server and Oracle.

-# What is Apache Camel?

-Apache Camel is an open source integration framework that provides a wide variety of components and integration patterns to help developers integrate applications efficiently.
-Camel integrates easily with other systems and technologies, making it a valuable tool for developers who need to integrate multiple systems efficiently.

 # What is Quarkus?

-Quarkus is a Java application development framework designed for the cloud and optimized for OpenJDK HotSpot and GraalVM.
-Quarkus is based on the Java EE platform and provides a complete set of features for developing cloud-native applications.
+Quarkus is a full-stack, Kubernetes-native Java framework made for Java virtual machines (JVMs) and native compilation (GraalVM), optimizing Java specifically for containers and enabling it to become an effective platform for serverless, cloud, and Kubernetes environments.
 Quarkus also supports several popular open source frameworks and libraries, making it easy to integrate technologies such as Debezium and Apache Camel.

-# Apache Camel y Debezium
+# Debezium with Apache Camel

 Using Debezium with Apache Camel can provide several advantages, including: